Audience monetization

 Tip

-An effective hybrid rate establishes a percent of media cost value that scales across media channels.
-As the value of an audience scales into premium high cost channels, audiences yield higher vaules.
+Hybrid rates are required for syndicated audiences.
+An effective hybrid rate establishes a percent of media cost value that scales across media channels along with a CPM cap.
+As the value of an audience scales into premium high cost channels, audiences yield higher revenue.

 Percentage of media costs

-A percentage of media costs rate defines a percentage applied to impressions that scales with the cost of media across channels.
-A percent of media cost is a decimal, such as 0.12 or 0.25, which represents 12% or 25%.
+A percentage of media costs rate is a component of a hybrid rate and defines a percentage applied to impressions that scales with the cost of media across channels.

-Apply a rate cap in conjunction with a percent of media cost to prevent runaway costs.
+You must apply a rate cap in conjunction with a percent of media cost.
+This prevents runaway costs for buyers and advertisers.

 Rate caps

 A rate cap protects against excessive costs, especially on premium channels.
-An effective rate cap exceeds the desired average cost per thousand, should be seen more often in high cost environments, and should be met about twenty percent of the time, where percent of media costs are the other eighty percent.
+An effective rate cap exceeds the desired average cost per thousand impressions and will be reached more often in high cost environments.

 Rate levels